 My sister doesn’t get it.
 She yells at me for living behind a screen, but she doesn’t realise that my entire life is online.
 I rarely meet people face to face.
 I can’t.
 My friends and family live on the far side of the country, if not the far side of the globe, and my work doesn’t involve seeing clients or suppliers.
 I mean, I’m a statistics analyst for an insurance company.
 A data cruncher.
 The only people I need to speak to are my colleagues, and since they aren’t always in the same city, we skype.
 So for me, having the latest smartphone with the fastest processor to run cutting-edge apps is not a luxury.
 It’s essential.
 And I must say I’m pretty pleased with this new model.

 The only thing I can’t figure out is the timer at the top of my screen, next to the network indicator.
 It’s not a step counter, because it counts down.
-It’s not a battery life calculation, because while this phone is good, I doubt its battery charge will last three years.
+It’s not a battery life calculation, because while this phone is good, I doubt its battery charge will last a year and a half.

 I try tapping the numbers, but that only brings up an empty checkbox and a list of my basic info, like my full name, date of birth, age, marital status, that sort of thing.
 Probably my contract details.
 But why the timer?
-Surely the contract isn’t valid that long.
-How long is it valid, anyway?
-I can’t remember what it said when I signed.
+Maybe the contract.
+For how long did I sign up, anyway?
+I can’t remember.
 No matter.
 These new generation phones are strong, but not indestructible.
 I’ll find out about the contract’s expiry date when this baby first needs repairs.

 For the next few weeks, I ignore the timer and use the phone for what it was designed: my work email, posting photos and tweets, scrolling Facebook, calling my sis, ordering take-out on the fly.
 The usual.